custom-components/pyscript/README.md

 ```
 The function is not re-started after it returns, unless a reload occurs.
 Startup occurs
 when the `EVENT_HOMEASSISTANT_STARTED` event is fired, which is after everything else
-is initialized and ready, so this function can call any services etc. (Note: currently
+is initialized and ready, so this function can call any services etc.
-no `trigger_type` or other arguments are  passed when this startup function is called.)

 #### `@event_trigger(event_type, str_expr=None)`